tohinz/Bidirectional-InfoGAN/README.md

 # Bidirectional-InfoGAN

-The work presented here was done at the [](https://www.inf.uni-hamburg.de/en/inst/ab/wtm/ "Knowledge Technology Research Group") at the University of Hamburg.
+The work presented here was done at the [Knowledge Technology Research Group](https://www.inf.uni-hamburg.de/en/inst/ab/wtm/ "Knowledge Technology Research Group") at the University of Hamburg.

 For further details on the network architectures and the hyperparameters used during the experiments see: [Architectures and Hyperparameters](./architectures/network-architectures.pdf)